VJNarsi/Synthea-api/README.md

-# ECS Java Processor (Synthea)
+# AWS Batch Java Processor (Synthea)

-This setup runs the Synthea Java application in ECS Fargate that accepts parameters and uploads output to S3.
+This setup runs the Synthea Java application in AWS Batch (Fargate) that accepts parameters and uploads output to S3.

+> **Note**: This project was migrated from ECS to AWS Batch.
+See [MIGRATION.md](MIGRATION.md) for details.

 ## Prerequisites